 Depression is a complex psychological condition that affects all levels of our being, including our thinking, our feeling world, our bodies, our behaviours and actions – what we do, or what we don’t feel able to do.

 These different aspects and layers of depression are all interconnected and influence each other.
 For example, what effects the body often effects the mind, which in turn impacts on our feelings.
 Let me describe the different levels of depression in more detail, which may help you better understand what depression looks like from the outside and feels like on the inside.

 You may experience a lack of energy, exhaustion, feeling tired, slowed down, or a lack of energy, exhaustion and tiredness.

 Often people describe having lost their vitality and zest for life.

 Depression can effect your sleeping and eating patterns.

 Some people feel sluggish, others restless, and often there are difficulties with concentration.

 Depression on the Thinking Level:

-Depression is marked by negative thinking patterns, most often focused on feeling bad about yourself, the world and future.
+Depression is marked by negative thinking patterns, most often focused on feeling bad about yourself, the world and the future.